 Even under the most controlled conditions within the industry, transport is stressful.
-Farm animals are deprived of food, water, and bedding during transport.
+Farmed animals are deprived of food, water, and bedding during transport.
 Trucks are so overcrowded that animals are unable to rest, and may trample or fight with one another in search of space.
 The risk of injury is particularly high during loading and unloading, when electrical prodding and other brutal handling methods are often used to move fearful and disoriented animals.
-Trucks waiting in line to unload is a serious problem, too; animals in trucks that are stalled in queues or stuck in traffic, especially on asphalt in hot weather, are extremely stressed and may even die as a result.
+Trucks waiting in line to unload is a serious problem as well; animals in trucks that are stalled in queues or stuck in traffic, especially on asphalt in hot weather, are extremely stressed and may even die as a result.

 The consolidation of the meat industry over the past few decades has resulted in fewer slaughterhouses, forcing animals to endure longer drives.
-In 1873, when most farm animals traveled by rail, the Twenty-Eight Hour Law was created to ensure that animals travelling 28 hours or more were allowed to rest for at least five hours, as well as have access to food and water.
-In 2006, the U.S. Department of Agriculture, charged with administering the law, announced it was applying the law to trucks, but there is no record of the agency actually doing so.
+In 1873, when most farmed animals traveled by rail, the Twenty-Eight Hour Law was created to ensure that animals traveling 28 hours or more were allowed to rest for at least five hours, as well as have access to food and water.
+In 2006, the US Department of Agriculture, charged with administering the law, announced it was applying the law to trucks, but there is no record of the department actually doing so.